 Sentiment is determined by an artificial intelligence engine, which also filters out a list of “stopwords” (ie this, that, and, etc.).
 Our proprietary algorithm then determines the most important keywords over a given time period, which appear in the Trending Keywords section of the dashboard.

 The sentiment of the keyword is determined by the sentiment of a specific phrase or sentence, not the star rating of the entire review.
 For example, a trending keyword "steak" may appear as positive but is surfaced from a 1-star review like "I really love the steak here.
 It's too bad that their service is always terrible."
-Keywords are bucketed into “Positive” (green), “Negative” (red) and “Mixed” (yellow) categories depending on the overall sentiment.
+Keywords are bucketed into “Positive” (green) and “Negative” (red) categories depending on the overall sentiment.